maxmarcon/smoodle/README.md

 ### With docker in "almost production" mode

-By far the easiest way, this will run a distillery release similar to the one used in production with optimized frontend assets.
-Just run:
+By far the easiest way, this will run a release similar to the one used in production with optimized frontend assets.
+Just type:

 ```docker-compose up```